 I have a list for you so check it out and please share it with your kids, friends, players, teammates & fellow coaches.

-- In the middle third of the field there is lots of activity and players checking in to receive the ball.
+- In the middle third of the field there is lots of activity and players checking to receive the ball.
 Midfielders and Forwards are going to check to the ball more than defenders.
 Imagine a player in the central midfield with a defender on their back marking tight.
 If the ball comes into the standing midfielder they will most likely lose the ball.
-But if the midfielder checks to the ball they create space between themselves and the defender and are able to have more time on the ball to pass or dribble.
+If the midfielder checks to the ball they create space between themselves and the defender.
+This gives more time on the ball.

 - Defenders also check to the ball at times.
-One specific time you will see is when their own goalie has the ball at their feet, you will see defenders go closer to the Goalie so that the goalie doesn’t have to make a long risky pass or just kick it up and away for a 50/50 ball.
-However, most of the time defenders are doing the opposite and going away from the ball to create more space to then pass & possess the ball or even hit a long ball to the forwards.
+One specific time you will see this is when their own keeper has the ball at feet.
+Defenders will demand the ball to keep possession, instead of the keeper kicking long for a 50/50 ball.
+However, most of the time defenders are doing the opposite of checking to.
+Instead they are checking away from the ball to create more space.